-From the footwell push the outer sheathing of the cable through the grommet and extract it from the engine bay side and pull through into engine bay until you have about the right length left in the footwell.
-Push the sheathing into the 90 degree fitting on the pedal bracket and into the throttle bodies.
+From the engine bay push in the cable stop spring and then the outer sheathing of the cable.
 Trim the outer sheathing until you get a nice smooth cable run up to the 90 degree cable bend fitted to the throttle bodies.